-ISS recognizes that, under Korean law, companies are allowed to grant stock options up to 15 percent of the total number of issued shares pursuant to a shareholder meeting resolution.
+Under Korean law, companies are allowed to grant stock options up to 15 percent of the total number of issued shares pursuant to a shareholder meeting resolution.
 The board is also allowed to grant stock options up to 3 percent of the total issued shares and to seek shareholders' approval retrospectively at the first general meeting after the grant.

-Spinoff Agreement
+8. Spinoff Agreement

-ISS will recommend vote FOR approval of a spinoff agreement, unless:
+Generally vote for the approval of a spinoff agreement, unless: